CoLRev-Environment/colrev/colrev/packages/springer_link/README.md

 Each constraint that appears in your request will be automatically ANDed with all the others.

-#### API search: Search results

-After retrieving the data from Springer, they are transformed into the standard CoLRev `BibTex` format and saved in the distinctive resultfile `data/search/springer_link{number}.bib`.
-Please note, that unfortunately, the format of Springer_Link's output does not produce sufficiently clear information to fill in every CoLRev field.
+ℹ️ Restriction: The format of Springer_Link's output does not produce sufficiently clear information to fill in every CoLRev field.
 Disparities, e.g. in the definition of content types(=="ENTRYTYPES" in CoLRev), may lead to ambigous information about a paper, its type or its venue.
 To prevent misinformation, papers will be marked as `miscellaneous`, if the publication type is not determinable.
 Furthermore, the Field regarding books, such as address are not supported by Springers Nature.
-In addition to that, the given url may not work due an error 404.

 ## Links